AST 221: Stars & the Solar System

 Lectures

-Time: MWF12 (MW lectures and F tutorial, typically)
+Time: MWF12 (MW lectures and F tutorial, typically), starting Sep 11

 Place: Cody Hall (AB 107; AB is the Astronomy Building)

-In this course, tutorials form an important part, being not just help sessions, but another form of lecture.
-During these hours, we will discuss specific issues that are related to the lectures, but are typically not covered by the lectures and the text book.
+Note: the tutorials form an important part, being not just help sessions, but another form of lecture.
+During the tutorials, we discuss specific issues typically not covered (well) by the textbook, where we can apply what we have learned.
 The issues discussed are flexible (I am open to suggestions), and the format is intended to be as interactive as possible.

 Lecturer